juanbq/LinuxJump/README.md

 Clipper migration to Linux Repository.

 Clipper was a DOS oriented dBase compiler in the 80's.
-Was developed by Nantucked, and was his flagship during almost 15 years.
+Was developed by Nantucket, and was his flagship during almost 15 years.
 Later Computer Associates buyed Clipper, and it continued its migration towards a new operating system (and new paradigma), but it did suceed.